 Alex Shadle was quickly put to work

 A beautiful day in Parkland WA as the team once again got together to work on the North American Eagle® Ed Shadle’s grandson Alex came with his dad and we took no time in getting him to work.
 He did a great job putting a coat of wax on the Fire / Rescue Vehicle.
 Eddie Harris dropped by to show us his latest project: President Kennedy.
-The new artwork shows President and Mrs Kennedy arriving at Love Field, the presidential limousine, and young John.
+The new artwork shows President and Mrs. Kennedy arriving at Love Field, the presidential limousine, and young John.
 It is going to be beautiful when complete.
-Eddie is the artist that painted the livery on the side of the Eagle.
+Eddie is the artist who painted the livery on the side of the Eagle.

 Steve Larkin displays another Ed memorial sticker

 We finished the new fuel filter assembly that we have been working on the last few weekends.
 As you can see from the photos, it is fairly complicated with custom made stainless steel tubing and flexible fuel lines.
 Lars Pedersen and Cory Mitchell spent half the morning making hoses.
 After doing a leak test they installed the parts into the car.
 We’re now ready to put the engine back in the car next week.

 The new fuel filter on the left, with blue fuel line on the right